arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-usb/giga-usb.md

 - Logging large amounts of data,
 - Storing images or videos captured with a camera.

-USB mass storage devices connected needs to be formatted with the **FAT32** as a file system, using the **MBR partioning scheme**.
+USB mass storage devices connected needs to be formatted with the **FAT32** as a file system, using the **MBR partitioning scheme**.
 This is a requirement, and reading & writing will not work otherwise.

 ### USB Designation